CT 97

-• Today's Route 97, from Route 12 into Chaplin
+- Today's Route 97, from Route 12 in Norwich to Baltic

 The "stairstep" section of Route 97 north of US 44 in Pomfret was called Route 201.
 The remainder of today's Route 97 in Pomfret and Hampton was not originally numbered.

-In 1934, Route 97 was rerouted straight north from Hampton, crossing the old Route 101 (now US 44), absorbing the "stairstep" Route 201, and ending at old Route 93 (now Route 169).
+In 1934, Route 97 was rerouted straight north from Hampton, absorbing SR 860 (noted above) and the old "stairstep" Route 201, to end at old Route 93 and 101 (now Route 169 and US 44).
+Station Road and Morey Road, heading into Chaplin, were turned over to town maintenance.

 In the 1960s and '70s, an eastern alignment of Interstate 84 was planned through Hampton en route to Providence.
 If this had been built, Route 97 would have been widened near the proposed interchange at the Hampton - Scotland town line.